AckerApple/ack-angular-fx/README.md

 # Browser Compatibility
 Out of the box, ack-angular-fx is only fully compatibile with a hand-full of browsers

-To enable full support, add just about any animation polyfill
+To enable full support, add just about any animation polyfill.
+An animation polyfill is available within ack-anagular, read the next example below...

 ## Built-in Polyfill Example
 An animation polyfill is already available to you in ack-angular-fx